 Design and features

-The amphibious variant features crashworthy airframe, and four main and four tail rotor blades.
+The amphibious variant features a crashworthy airframe as well as four main and four tail rotor blades.
 Its undercarriage consists of two main single-wheeled units placed under the fuselage and a double-wheeled nose leg.

-The helicopter has an overall length of 19m with rotor blades, and a height of 4.5m.
-The main rotor has a diameter of 15.8m and a blade chord of 0.55m.
+The helicopter has an overall length of 19m with rotor blades and height of 4.5m.
+The main rotor has a diameter of 15.8m and blade chord of 0.55m.
 The tail rotor diameter and blade chords are 3.5m and 0.25m respectively.

 Surion is operated by a pilot and a co-pilot and accommodates up to 11 troops.
-It is equipped with wire cutter, double rotor control system, integrated flotation system, and a balancer for tail rotor.
+It is equipped with wire cutter, double rotor control system, integrated flotation system and a balancer for the tail rotor.